shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 # Contributing to Multiplayer UNO Game

 Thank you for your interest in contributing to the Multiplayer UNO Game project!
-Contributions are currently limited to fixing existing issues.
-This helps us maintain a high quality and consistent codebase.
+Contributions include bug reports, feature requests, and code changes.
+This document outlines the guidelines for contributing to the project.

 ## How to Contribute

 ### Reporting Bugs

-If you encounter a bug while playing the game, please open an issue on the GitHub repository.
+If you encounter a bug in the codebase, please open an issue on the GitHub repository.
 When reporting a bug, please include:

 - A clear and descriptive title.
 - Steps to reproduce the bug.